 - 1. Form the function $(I_1 I_2)/(I_1 + I_2)$ whose mean value is 1/gain.
 Note that this is sensitive to brighter-fatter so bin (or use BF correction code). - 2.
+Compare the gain estimated from a pair of flat fields to the gain value stored in each amplifier, to monitor any temporal changes.
+Check that the relative fractional difference is within a threshold (default: 5%). - 3.
 Measure the gain values for each amplifier that minimises discontinuities at amp boundaries.